Gateways

 Create a Gateway

-To create a gateway, you can either use one of the pre-existing interfaces, or create yours from scratch.
+To create a gateway, you can either use one of the pre-existing plugins or create yours from scratch.

 Gateway from Scratch